JamesGit1/AC41004-THEO/README.md

 - Daniel Denley ()

 ## Notes
-This is the repository for team 9's Theo Health Project
+This is the repository for Team 9's Theo Health Project

+## Folder Structure

+/Software_Code
+Contains all site code with pages on main directory and other resources within their own directories

+/NodejsAPI
+Code for API deployed on Heroku https://theohealth.herokuapp.com/currentData